listenToRipley/python/Notes/Django.md

 This is your controllers that will connect your [view with models.](#view), this is where all our logic for sending and receiving requests between the models and the client templates.

+You will create your views as http responses, but in order to make management of your views easier, you will need to create a [templates folder.](#templates)

+Once your [templates](#templates) have been added, you will use django shortcuts to render your content by passing in that template, [see example here](../Examples/django_proj/shop/views.py).

+The direct path to your template does not have to be specified since it should exist inside the same parent folder.
+The reason django knows this is since it is specified in the [setting](../Examples/django_proj/base/settings.py) under `TEMPLATES` since the `'APP_DIRS': True`.
+This would be a good place to check if you are having issues with your content not appearing.

+To pass content to your template, use will pass it as a dictionary.

 ### Enable Package

 You will need to add your views and [create a url paths specific to the package.](../Examples/django_proj/shop/urls.py)